 6. Move around the plane

-We know the lure of free drinks is appealing, but the best thing you can drink on a long-haul flight is water; it’s really important you stay hydrated.
+We know the lure of free drinks is appealing, but the best thing you can do to survive a long-haul flight is stick to water; it’s really important you stay hydrated.
 You could take your own flask or empty bottle and ask the cabin crew to fill it up for you if you didn’t want to wait for the regular trolley runs.
 The other important reason for staying hydrated is it helps stop your skin from tightening up or feeling dry.
-A little travel-size tube of moisturizer would also help with that (just make sure its 100ml or less).
-If you’re prone to dry eyes, pack some eye drops in your clear plastic bag for liquids in your hand luggage.
+Decanting some of your favorite moisturizer into a handy travel bottle would also help with this.

 9. Find new friends

 Flights can be a great way of meeting interesting people heading the same way as you.
 If you’re bored, you could always strike up a conversation with the person sitting next to you or the person queuing for the bathroom.
 Admittedly they may not be a friend for life, but if it kills half an hour, that can only be a good thing!
 Best case scenario is you find a kindred spirit and someone you might actually see again after you step off the plane.

 If you’re an old hat at flying long haul, you’ll know how to tell a good long-haul airline from a bad one.
 Do some digging and look for reviews of what other passengers have said about the different carriers.
 You might feel loyalty towards one particular airline, but they might be notorious for offering bad long-haul flights.

 In general, the best long-haul airlines will have seats wider than 17 inches, but work out what’s important to you.
 If you’re looking for good food, talk to other passengers about what they think of British Airways or Cathay Pacific.
 Or if space is important to you, look up the leg room measurements and reserve yourself a good seat.